theCuriousOcto/fortunefinder/README.md

 ## About This Project

 First and foremost, this project is for fun.
-It's a way for me to hone my skills in HTML, CSS, and vanilla JavaScript while remaining interested and engaged.
-Along the way, I hope to inspire others creatively.
+It's a way for me to hone my skills on git, GitHub, HTML, CSS, and vanilla JavaScript while remaining engaged.
+Along the way, I hope to inspire others in fun and creative ways.

 ## How To Play Fortune Finder

 The game is simple: It's kinda like Minesweeper, but in reverse!
 Click on spaces in the provided game grid and try to find hidden fortunes.

 The player starts with 2 lives and up to 7 "markers" they'll use to try to find these fortunes.
 Start by placing down one or more markers on the game grid.
 Then, click on the button to check the places you marked!
-If you discover at least one (1) fortune, keep going!
+If you discover at least 1 fortune, keep going!
 The spaces you missed will show you how many *adjacent* fortunes are hiding around it.
-If you didn't find any fortunes, you'll lose one (1) life.
+If you didn't find any fortunes, you'll lose 1 life.
 If you have no more left, it's Game Over!

 Play a quick game on its own, or go for endless mode and keep going until you can't anymore.
 Try to beat your own high scores!